elasticio/elasticio.github.io/content/_getting-started/contracts-and-workspaces.md

 ## Limited Workspaces

-There are two types of workspaces: **limited** or **full**.
-We use limited workspaces for the platform trial periods or developer projects.
-These workspaces have certain restrictions for integration flows:
+The limited workspaces have certain restrictions for integration flows:

-*   Integration flows in the **limited** workspaces are restricted by work time.
-Meaning, the platform automatically stops all active flows after 8 hours in limited workspaces.
+*   Integration flows in the limited workspaces are restricted by work time.
+Meaning, the **platform automatically stops all active flows after 8 hours** in limited workspaces.
 You can restart the flows afterwards to continue your testing.
 *   If your integration flow contains messages in the processing queues, these messages will be removed when the time is up to stop the flow.

 > We recommend not to use **limited workspaces** for the production purposes.
 Use **full workspaces** instead.

-The **limited** workspaces are clearly marked in the platform UI:
+The limited workspaces are clearly marked in the platform UI:

 {% include img.html max-width="100%" url="/assets/img/getting-started/contracts-and-workspaces/limited-workspace.png" title="Workspace - Limited" %}